kyma-project/kyma/docs/service-brokers/gcp-broker-service-classes/cloud-iam-service-account/docs/overview.md

 type: Overview
 ---

 **Cloud IAM Service Account** gives you fine-grained access control and visibility for centrally managing cloud resources.
 With Cloud IAM, you can grant granular access to specific GCP resources and prevent unwanted access to other resources.
-Cloud IAM lets you adopt the security principle of least privilege, so you grant only the necessary access to your resources.
+Cloud IAM allows you adopt the security principle of least privilege, so you grant only the necessary access to your resources.

 For more details, read the **Plans Details** document.